An asymptotic formula of spectral average of central $L$-values on ${\bf GSp}(2)$ for square free levels: Preliminaries

 For any totally disconnected unimodular group $L$ with a Haar measure, let $\cH(L)$ denote the Hecke algebra of $L$, i.e., the $\C$-algebra of all those compactly supported locally constant $\C$-valued functions with the product being defined by the convolution of two such functions.
-If $K\subset L$ is an open compact subgroup, let $\cH(L\sslash K)$ denote the subalgebra of all the bi-$K$-invariant functions in $\cH(L)$.
-For a number field $F$, the adele ring of $F$, $\A\otimes_{\Q}F$, is denoted by $\A_F$.
+For a number field $F$, the adele ring of $F$, $\A\otimes_{\Q}F$, is denoted by $\A_F$; the subring of finite adele is denoted by $\A_{F,\fin}$.
+The subscript $\fin$ is used to indicate that the object is related to the finite adeles.
+For $a=(a_p)_{p<\infty} \in \A_{\fin}^\times$, set $|a|_\fin=\prod_{p<\infty}|a_p|_{p}$.
+The Kronecker character of fundamental discriminant $D$ is denoted by $\kappa_{D}$.

 Let $\sV$ denotes the space of symmetric matrices of degree $2$; we consider $\sV$ as a $\Z$-scheme by defining $ \sV(R)=\left\{ \left[\begin{smallmatrix} a & b \\ b & c \end{smallmatrix} \right]\mid a,b,c\in R\right \} $ for any commutative ring $R$.
 The group ${\bf GL}_2(R)$ acts on this space from the right as